hor00s/FunkScammers/README.md

 ### Ideas for contribution
 - Provide some scam posts/comments to train the model
+- Add some more loggin around the application
 - Find/Make a cool logo and put it at the top of this file
 - Finish the cli with whatever tool you feel confortable with (`argaparse`, `click` etc.. you name it)
 - Write better docstrings throughout the program